 Though I think the concept behind her character is good, I have to admit that after Ryan and Fontaine, she’s a step down.
 Obviously, the biggest issue is establishing how she went the entire first game without being mentioned.
 The justification is that Ryan erased all information about her; coincidentally, it was just before Jack arrived in Rapture.
 Though such an action is hardly out of character for him, it’s a rather tenuous explanation.
 Given how many audio logs exist in Rapture that mention her or contain actual voice samples, it seems a little too convenient that Jack never happened upon one.
 It also doesn’t seem very likely that after Ryan’s death, Lamb had her lackeys strew the appropriate audio logs all over the place.
 Rapture’s downfall occurred just before the events of BioShock, and as the rusty emblem that adorns the game cover reinforces, it has been in ruin for eight years.

-I also have to say the bigger problem with Lamb is that she just isn’t a great villain.
-She lacks the charisma of her predecessors, and without an easy method of keeping Delta in check, the questions she proposes to him come across as the inane, cookie-cutter, high-class villainous speeches the average media consumer has experienced countless times in the wake of Silence of the Lambs.
+The bigger problem with Lamb is that she just isn’t a great villain.
+She lacks the charisma of her predecessors, and without an easy method of keeping Delta in check, the questions she proposes to him come across as the inane, cookie-cutter, high-class villain speeches the average media consumer has experienced countless times in the wake of Anthony Hopkins’s legendary performance as Hannibal Lecter in The Silence of the Lambs.
 Exacerbating matters is that the gameplay itself simply does not reinforce her as an effective villain.
 Given the Vita-Chambers’ existence, it’s only a matter of time before Delta comes knocking at her door.
-Only when he reaches Eleanor does she think to use the pragmatic option by smothering her own daughter, though only to place Delta in a coma.
+Only when Delta reaches Eleanor does Lamb think to use the pragmatic option by smothering her own daughter, albeit with the intent to place the Big Daddy in a coma rather than to kill him.

 From a gameplay standpoint, the final chapters leave a bit to be desired.
 It mainly consists running around a slightly non-linear level, looking for switches to flip.
 This is followed up with a section in which you must defend an escape submarine.
 By this point in the game, you likely have more money than you know what to do with, incredibly powerful Plasmids, and plenty of ammunition, rendering the final wave of enemies trivial.
 Coupled with the aforementioned balance issues, finishing the game eventually becomes a formality.
 You do receive a Plasmid capable of summoning Eleanor, who is clad in the Big Sister armor by this point in the game, but it’s still anticlimactic.